CV-Lehigh/Semantic_Importance_of_Fakes/README.md

 6. Run ```python select_images.py``` labels each data pair (original image, manipulated image) and generates the required triplets (original image, semantically matching manipulated image, semantically non-matching manipulated image) -- note this applyies the probabilistic pseudo-labeling so each time this is run the labels of the hard cases will change.

 ## 2. Training
-1. Run ```nohup python ViT_siamese.py > training_log 2&>1 &``` Trains the easy case initially
+1. Run ```nohup python ViT_siamese.py > training_log 2&>1 &``` Trains the easy case initially -- Fill in line 377 with desred selection (caption, image, all)
-2. Cmment out easy case training and uncomment the hard case then run the same code again
+2. Comment out easy case training and uncomment the hard case then run the same code again -- Place best model path in line 418

+## 3. Evaluate
+1. Run ``` python evalaute.py``` -- fill in lines 358 and 359 with desired selection (caption, image, all) and cirriculum (easy or hard)